Nordlichter - Works for A Cappella Choir. Music by Nystedt, Grieg, Arnesen, Olsson and others

 19 €

-With its new a cappella programme "Nordlichter", the Kammerchor Baden-Württemberg turns to the choral music of Norway.
-From the second half of the 19th century, a flourishing civic musical culture began to take shape in Scandinavia, much as it did across Central Europe.
-Singing societies sprang up everywhere, united by a shared love of Norwegian folk music and poetry.
+The Kammerchor Baden-Württemberg brings its a cappella programme "Nordlichter" to Heidelberg, dedicated to Norwegian choral music.
+From the second half of the 19th century, a vibrant civic musical culture took root in Norway, with singing societies united by a shared passion for folk music and poetry.

-Beginning with Edvard Grieg, Norwegian composers started enriching this popular movement with their choral works.
-Figures such as Otto Olsson, Knut Nystedt, and Trond Kverno contributed over more than a century to the development of a distinctly Norwegian musical voice: meditative, clearly structured, yet full of emotional depth.
-That living tradition continues to bear fruit today in the deeply moving choral compositions of Ola Gjeilo and Kim André Arnesen.
+Beginning with Edvard Grieg, Norwegian composers enriched this movement with their choral works.
+Otto Olsson, Knut Nystedt, and Trond Kverno shaped a distinctly Norwegian musical language over more than a century - meditative, clearly structured, and emotionally resonant.
+That tradition continues today in the compositions of Ola Gjeilo and Kim André Arnesen.

-The programme traces a path from Grieg's celebrated "Ave maris stella" through Gjeilo's "Northern lights" to Arnesen's "Even when he is silent" - mapping a fascinating world of choral tradition in which hope and longing keep resurfacing: the hope of not being lost in the darker sides of life.
-A compelling journey into the darkness and the lights of the North.
+The programme spans from Grieg's "Ave maris stella" through Gjeilo's "Northern Lights" to Arnesen's "Even when he is silent" - a cross-section of a choral tradition in which longing and hope keep finding new expression.